geekdave/ssaas/presentation.md

 Back to IE8

 Pain in the ass to test them all.
 Huge waste of time.
+Because a pain to test - huge bisect effort
 Automation efforts in the past, but all abandoned because they weren't useful.
+Why?

+---

+background-image: url(selenium.png)

+class: full-width, left, bottom, white

+???

+Library with "drivers" for each major browser vendor/version Deep hooks into browser to "remote control" it over an HTTP API But...
+API not friendly

+---

+background-image: url(sauce.png)

+class: left, bottom, white

+???

+SauceLabs -

+---

+background-image: url(rube.gif)

+class: full-width, left, bottom, white

+???

+End to end testing like this
+tests DSL, translated by test library,

+---

+class: middle

+# **test flake (n)**

+# *when your tests sometimes fail for no good reason, creating false positive results*

+---

+# (see also: *waste everyone's time with this one weird trick. developers hate this!*)

+---

+background-image: url(ttl.png)

+class: full-width, left, bottom, white

+???

+Fellow teams trying to summit the same mountain

 ---